sahaanirbannew/field_assistant/README.md

 - Missing environment variables will raise an error
 - Media download failures are logged but won't crash the application
 - JSON parsing errors for message storage will create a fresh message list

+## Future Implementations
+- A text field in audio messages which will store the transcription
+- Fetch past chat messages from a single server fetch
+- Organizing the data (user-wise)